-The Company has an employee stock purchase plan which allows employees to designate a portion of their base compensation to be deducted and used to purchase the Company's Common Stock at a purchase price per share of the lower of 85% of the fair market value of the Company's Common Stock on the first or last day of the applicable purchase period.
-Unrecognized compensation costs associated with this plan are not considered material.
+The Company has an employee stock purchase plan (the "ESPP") which allows employees to designate a portion of their base compensation to be deducted and used to purchase the Company's Common Stock at a purchase price per share of the lower of 85% of the fair market value of the Company's Common Stock on the first or last day of the applicable purchase period.
+Typically, each offering period lasts twelve months and comprises one interim purchase date.